 Alan and Mateen

 For Alan and Mateen, a ticket to the ballgame is a big treat.
-APPJaysCare3nd being able to catch the game with the Peer Project crew is a lot of fun and a great way get to know other people in the program.
+And being able to catch the game with the Peer Project crew is a lot of fun and a great way get to know other people in the program.
 Alan and Mateen have been matched for more than a year.
 For Mateen, who recently moved to Canada, Peer Project mentoring has been a key factor in adjusting to a new city, country and culture.
 Support from Jays Care means that the Peer Project was able to match these two pals together.

 Suzanna, Santiago, Roland and Andre

-For Suzanna, and her three sons, Jays Care supported mentoring has made PPJaysCare29all the difference in their adjustment to life in Canada.
+For Suzanna, and her three sons, Jays Care supported mentoring has made all the difference in their adjustment to life in Canada.
 The family moved to Canada from Mexico a few years ago.
 It’s a huge leap jumping into a new culture and city, and not having anyone around to show you around.
 Peer Project mentoring has helped two of her sons make that hard social adjustment and get on the right path in their new home.

 “For a single mom with three boys, we just don’t get the opportunity to do activities like this.
 Coming to the Jays games and getting treated like this, is just an incredible experience that my boys will be talking about for a while.”